 - Excel: Next, transfer the numbers to an Excel file for better storage and easier organization.

 - Ask for Second Opinions: Be sure to ask other financial analysts in your social network, or use online forums, to see what others think of your results and conclusions.
+However, take this with a grain of salt – form your own opinions.
+Analyst reports online might issue buy recommendations because they have an incentive for doing so.
+Trust but verify.

 Stock Picking Services to Consider